enisz/igdb/README.md

 | trusted | boolean |  |
 | url | String | The website address (URL) of the item |

 Return value depends on the `$count` parameter.
-For more details on the return values please refer to the [Return Values Section](#return-values) for more details.
+For more details on the return values please refer to the [Return Values Section](#return-values).

 ## Example Query
 Let's do a simple example.
 Get the third page of a game list, where the game we are looking for is LIKE "uncharted" (this example is available in _examples/\_basic_example.php_)